 - Financial documents not older than 6 months, to prove that you have sufficient funding for 1 year of living expenses, plus 1 year of tuition, with the understanding that you will be able to fund your entire education at Loyola University Chicago.

-Once our office receives completed form and its supporting documentation, we will begin processing your visa request.
+Once our office receives the completed form and its supporting documentation, we will begin processing your visa request.

 Students are accepted on a rolling, case-by-case basis.

-Please Note: Once you have received your I-20, we suggest you take this form, along with a copy of your admissions acceptance letter, to your U.S. embassy or consulate.
+Please note: Once you have received your I-20, we suggest you take this form, along with a copy of your admissions acceptance letter, to your U.S. embassy or consulate.
 Using these materials, you will apply for the F-1 student visa.